progressive-chat/progressive-android/README.md

 I worked on the project for one month, then took a month off to rest.
 Right now a new month of intensive development is underway — or however long my energy for it lasts.
 P.S. check [progressive-desktop](https://github.com/MaurerAnton/progressive-desktop)

-> ⚠️ **Server maintenance:** The server is currently under maintenance and will be back online within the next few days.

 **Website:** [progressive.chat](https://progressive.chat)

+> ⚠️ **Server maintenance:** The homeserver is currently under maintenance and will be back online within the next few days.

 > 💬 **Chat with the author:** Join [#community:progressive.chat](https://matrix.to/#/#community:progressive.chat) on Matrix